RajasreePonnada/hypersdk/README.md

 The purpose of a DAO VM would be to provide a dedicated blockchain runtime environment specifically designed for creating, deploying, and managing DAOs.
 This VM would include built-in functionalities and primitives tailored for DAO operations, making it easier to develop and interact with decentralized organizations.
 Here are some key features and components that a DAO VM could include:

-Through Hyper-SDK, the custom VM i s built and the subnet was possible on Fuji Testnet and ran a node.
+Through Hyper-SDK, the custom VM was built and the subnet was possible on Fuji Testnet and ran a node.

 VM ID: tGBrMADESojmu5Et9CpbGCrmVf9fiAJtZM5ZJ3YVDj5JTu2qw
 VM version: v0.6.5